discord-userdoccers/discord-userdoccers/CONTRIBUTING.md

 The documentation is a community effort, and any good faith contributions are welcome.
 Simple things like fixing typos, adding missing fields, updating enum values, or improving the formatting of a table are all valuable contributions.
 However, users without a good understanding of the Discord API are discouraged from attempting to document complex features, as reviewing and correcting these contributions can be more time-consuming for a maintainer than writing the documentation from scratch.

+While we obviously have no guarantees that breaking changes aren't made to any given feature, brand-new, unreleased features should be given some time to mature before being documented.
+This is to avoid the documentation becoming outdated too quickly.

 ## Basics

 ### Markdown